 Significant Beneficial Owners would require to provide the information in BEN1 to the company within 30 days of receiving the intimation from the company.
 Irrespective of whether Significant Beneficial Owner receives an intimation from the company in BEN4 or not, they are expected to furnish the information in BEN1 to the company before 13-Sep-2018.
 In case of any changes in the ownership details subsequently, intimation should be given within 30 days to the company.

 It is a collaborative exercise between the company and its shareholders.
 Responsibilities are fixed on both the company and shareholders to declare their ownership details.

 Indian company would require to intimate the information of significant beneficial ownership details to ROC within 30 days of receipt of the declarations in BEN1.

 Heavy penalties were prescribed with fine ranging from Rs.
 1 lakh to Rs.10 lakhs coupled with an additional penalty of Rs.1,000 per day for continued defaults.
-In case of false and incorrect information or suppressing any material information, a fine with imprisonment has been prescribed.
+In the case of false and incorrect information or suppressing any material information, a fine with imprisonment has been prescribed.

 Challenges in compliance

 Obtaining information from real owners of companies in case of complex ownership structures is a real challenge, particularly from legal entities established in tax havens like the Cayman Islands, Antigua, Panama, etc. Frequent changes in the shareholdings, particularly in list companies and tracking the shareholding % periodically and updating the member register is a huge task.
 Hence, periodic checks would require to be built into the operating practices by the companies to ensure compliances.